HasanAlpCaferoglu/IRS_Assignment2/README.md

 * This cs533_assignment2.ipynb file contains the implementation of an Information Retrieval System using a combination of TF-IDF, BM25, and Word Embeddings.
 The system is designed to retrieve relevant documents for a given query from the CISI dataset.

 * For a determined list of set of weight, the cs533_assignment2.ipynb file computes MAP values for each system.
-Note that for a set of weights (BM25_score_weight, TF-IDF_score_weight, embedding_score_weigh), the written code calculates MAP for both a system using pre-trained Word2Vec model "word2vec-google-news-300" and model trained by CISI dataset.
+Note that for a set of weights (TF-IDF_score_weight, BM25_score_weight, embedding_score_weigh), the written code calculates MAP for both a system using pre-trained Word2Vec model "word2vec-google-news-300" and model trained by CISI dataset.

 * After program execution, MAP value for each system along with its information, i.e. weights and which word embedding method used, is written to a file.